HackerYou/HYFallBootcamp2014/3-JavaScript/Week 6/Day 3/3-api_exercise.md

 }
 ```

-##Part Three
+## Parse the data

 Now that we know:

-a) that the requests are being made correctly
+1. that the requests are being made correctly
-b) what the retrieved data looks like
+2. what the retrieved data looks like

 We can start to parse the data and create html elements.